 The first step to improving your search results ranking is to know where you stand right now.
 You can check sites like serps.com to see your site’s ranking on a keyword of your choosing.

-Search engine algorithms have changed a lot over time so tactics that would have let you rank highly in the past may no longer apply.
+Search engine algorithms have changed a lot over time so tactics that would have let you rank higher in the past may no longer apply.
 Some people think they can win the SEO game by tweaking things like keyword density.
 But Google’s recent updates specifically disincentivise behaviour like keyword stuffing by penalizing websites for it.

 If you really want to rank well, there’s really no avoiding creating high-quality and original content.
 Keeping a blog where you serve up fresh content regularly can help.
-On top of that, you’ll want to cover some basic html housekeeping by making sure to fill out meta descriptions as well as title tags so search engines can do a better job of categorizing your pages.
+On top of that, you’ll want to cover some basic HTML housekeeping by making sure to fill out meta descriptions as well as title tags so search engines can do a better job of categorizing your pages.